definite-d/bee-prepared/README.md

 - **Custom Wordbank**: Use your own `wordbank.txt` file for personalized practice.
 - **Tracking Challenging Words**: Words you struggle with are recorded for later review.
 - **Real-Time Feedback**: Immediate feedback for correct or incorrect spelling.
+- **Automatic Definition Search**: Gets the definitions of words that aren't found in the given wordbank from [Wiktionary](https://wiktionary.org).
 - **Helpful Commands**:
   - `\h`: Help - Shows the help message.
   - `\a`: Again - Repeat the word.